“The measure of intelligence is the ability to change.” –

 At first glance, it might seem like this is not enough PS to see significant cognitive benefits.

-However, it’s important to note that PS is abundant in a lot of common foods, and our body can store it for later use.
+However, PS is abundant in a lot of common foods, and our body can store it for later use.

-In my opinion, the dosages provided should still prove to be effective.
+In my opinion, the dosage provided should still be effective.

 It also encourages the production of Nerve Growth Factor (NGF), which in turn facilitates the growth of new brain cells.